15 Best Work From Home Jobs in 2023

 According to Semrush Open .Trends, Youtube is the second most popular website after Google, and 85% of businesses use video as a marketing tool.

 We are a visual species, and people find videos more engaging than any other type of content.
-Video is becoming a necessity, as the demand for it shows it well.
+Video is becoming a necessity, as its demand shows it well.

-Some of these libraries cover both royalty-free music and image, while others focus only on one type of content.
+Some cover royalty-free music and images, while others focus only on one type of content.
 These marketplaces have their own licensing norms, so be sure to read them before you upload your work.

 Here’s a list of the best stock libraries available:

 The more content you have, the more money you can earn.
-And since there are millions of people purchasing stock content every month, there’s a big chance of having regular sales.
+And since millions of people purchase stock content every month, there’s a big chance of regular sales.

 If you’re a musician like me, you may want to check out the best royalty-free music libraries where you can sell your music.